Seahawks1013/242studentslabs/labs/lab9.md

 2. What two nodes remain as children?
 3. Where does `40` finally land?

+>>1.
+Value that moves up: The middle key, 20, becomes the new root
+>>2.
+[10] and [30]
+>>3.
+[40] is inserted to the right of 30.
+[30|40]

 **[OBSERVE 6]**
 The tree is built from a purely sorted sequence `10, 20, ..., 80` — exactly the input that destroys a plain BST.
 Yet the printed height after all 8 insertions is **1**.

 Why doesn't sorted input degenerate a 2-3-4 tree the way it degenerates a plain BST?
 What structural property prevents it?

+>>In a BST Tree, the values continue moving on the rightmost leaf.
+In a 2-3-4 tree, nodes hold up to 3 keys, and then split to push a key up rather than growing sideways.
+For example, in a 4-node tree, the middle key is ejected up to the parent.
+The only time when height increases is when the root itself splits.
+It holds the same data, but in completely different structures.
+Therefore, the printed height continues to be 1.

 ---